getsheked/NHLScoreboard/README.md

 Setup:
+       There is a wide variety of fonts for you to select, I set it to the one I perfer, but you can change it in the settings.

       1. https://github.com/getsheked/NHL7Seg/blob/main/README.md

       2.

       5. Setup teams in config file.
-        Enter the team you want to track and show up on the scoreboard in the config file.
-        Anaheim Ducks: ANA
+        Enter the team you want to track and show up on the scoreboard in the config file, it is default set to Anaheim Ducks: ANA
         Boston Bruins: BOS
         Buffalo Sabers: BUF